servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	it immediately precedes the sealing of God’s servants in Revelation 7,
 	•	it functions like the prophetic “darkened heavens” language that always points to judgment at the door.
 Enoch the Seventh from Adam
-Jude 14 notes:
+Jude 1:14 notes:
 “Enoch also, the seventh from Adam…”
 “Seventh” stands at the threshold before judgment in that line, just as:
 	•	Enoch is taken before the Flood,
 	•	Revelation 7’s sealing and deliverance come before the trumpet judgments,
 	•	the opening of the seventh seal leads directly into the day of the Lord.
-Scripture does not state this pattern in so many words, but the parallels form a consistent picture: a people are sealed or removed just before wrath begins.
+Scripture does not state this pattern in so many words, but the parallels form a consistent picture: a people are sealed and removed just before wrath begins.
 Revelation 7:3 and 2 Peter 3:7 — Mirror Image.
 Revelation 7:3:
 “Hurt not the earth, neither the sea, nor the trees, till we have sealed the servants of our God…”